ggabbiani/OFL/orthodocs/foundation/type_trait.md

 Floating semi-axis list.

-One row with matricial representation of cartesian semi-axes in whatever order.
+One row with matrix representation of cartesian semi-axes in whatever order.

 example: